What is club soda? What is seltzer water? What is soda water? So many choices!

 No, club soda does not contain any sugar.
 The only contents of club soda are water, a form of sodium or potassium, and carbon dioxide used in carbonation.

-There are many great brands of club soda, but we've listed out our top five below.
+There are many great brands of club soda, but we've listed our top 5 below:

 - Fever-Tree Premium.
 Made from natural spring water, Fever-Tree offers one of the purest club sodas with a great taste.